Number of hours

 1) Visit in the maintenance department:

-Each apprentice has to schedule a visit in the maintenance department of his/her company (at the latest during the period of February-March) and write a report including the following points
+Each apprentice must schedule a stay in his company's maintenance department (during the February-March period at the latest) and write a report including the following points:

 2) Individual QFD:

-Taking into account the satisfaction of customers' needs is one of the necessary conditions to obtain an ISO 9001 certification.
-The QFD approach allows to convert these needs into technical specifications.
+Consideration of customer needs is one of the prerequisites for ISO 9001 certification.
+The QFD approach enables these needs to be converted into technical specifications.

-The work consists in building a QFD listing
+The task consists in building a QFD listing

-• the technical specifications allowing to answer them,
+- the technical specifications needed to meet them,

-• the correlations between specifications, if any (roof of the house)
+- correlations between specifications, where applicable (roof of the house),

-• the defects associated with the prioritized expectations (right side of the matrix).
+- defects associated with prioritized expectations (right-hand side of the matrix).

-This work is done individually within the company of each apprentice, in partnership with the tutor and/or the person in charge of quality.
-It requires a visit to the company's quality department, or in the company of the competent contacts on this subject if there is no such department.
-The visit must therefore be scheduled during the February-March period at the latest.)
+This work is carried out individually within each apprentice's company, in partnership with the tutor and/or the person in charge of quality.
+It requires a visit to the company's quality department, or in the company of the relevant contacts if no such department exists.
+The visit must therefore be scheduled for February-March at the latest.)

-All the information contained in the QFD will remain confidential and will not be distributed under any circumstances.
+All information contained in the completed QFD remains confidential and will not be divulged under any circumstances.

-The apprentice will have to define the clients (who can be internal clients if the context and the criticality of their expectations lend themselves to it).
+The apprentice will have to define the customers (who may be internal customers if the context and the criticality of their expectations lend themselves to this).

-Their expectations and the importance of these expectations can be established from (validated) customer complaints, or from existing specifications.
+Their expectations and the importance of these expectations can be established on the basis of (validated) customer complaints, or existing specifications.

-The specifications to meet these expectations may already be in place, may be the result of group work on an improvement project, or may be the result of the apprentice's own thinking.
+The specifications needed to meet these expectations may have already been put in place, be the fruit of group work on an improvement project, or be the result of the apprentice's own reflection.

 3) Maintenance and continuous improvement day:

-The day addresses several concrete, documented problems.
-These problems may concern maintenance, product quality (anomalies, irregularities), or the implementation of a process.
-They can be of a technical or organizational nature but require technical knowledge.
-Each problem will be presented in its context, answering the questions Who, What, Where, When, How, How much, Why (5W2H)?
-The presentation can be based on samples and/or records (traces of measurements, controls, adjustments).
+The day covers a number of concrete, documented problems.
+These problems may concern maintenance, product quality (anomalies, irregularities) or process implementation.
+They may be of a technical or organizational nature, but require technical knowledge.
+Each problem will be presented in context, answering the questions Who, What, Where, When, How, How much, Why?
+The presentation can be based on samples and/or recordings (traces of measurements, controls, settings).

-For this purpose, we call upon the apprentices and masters of apprenticeship who volunteer to share an experience of problems encountered (solved or not) in order, firstly, to lead a work group to establish a diagnosis (probable causes) and, secondly, to complete this diagnosis by testifying to the approach adopted internally and, if necessary, to the resolution of the problem.
+Apprentices and apprentice masters who volunteer to share their experience of problems encountered (solved or not) are called upon, firstly, to help a working group establish a diagnosis (probable causes) and, secondly, to complete this diagnosis by testifying to the approach adopted internally and, where appropriate, to the resolution of the problem.

-Masters of apprenticeship and their colleagues present during the "maintenance and continuous improvement" day will thus be able to 1. discuss concrete problems (case studies) and obtain, if necessary, new axes of investigation; 2. enrich the debate with testimonies and additional technical details.
+This will enable apprentices and their colleagues present during the “Maintenance and Continuous Improvement” day to 1. tackle concrete problems (case studies) and obtain, where appropriate, new avenues of investigation; 2. enrich the debate with testimonials and additional technical details.

-Based on the answers to the 5W2H questions, the search for causes and then solutions can be based on the 5 M method or any other diagnostic tool.
+Based on the answers to the 5W2H questions, the search for causes and then solutions can be based on the 5 M method or any other diagnosis tool.

-Each working group will present its conclusions, hypotheses and lines of investigation in a maximum of 6 slides.
+Each working group will present its conclusions, hypotheses and avenues of investigation in a maximum of 10 slides.

-If time allows, a half-day of practice in problem-solving tools (case study) will be offered in January or February (Thursday afternoon).
+If time permits, a half-day of practice in problem-solving tools (case study) will be offered in January or February (Thursday afternoon).

 Course of the day (health constraints permitting):